 Given the cost of conditioned crawl space insulation, it’s understandable why you would take your time before deciding whether to go for it or not.
 You can come to an informed decision if you know the conditioned crawl space benefits and drawbacks.

-The third benefit from the conditioned crawl space design is that it also prevents critters and animals from getting into your home, giving you peace of mind in the process.
+The third benefit of conditioned crawl space is that it prevents animals from getting into your home.

 But there are also cons that you need to pay attention to, starting with the cost of the entire project.
 It can definitely cost you to pay for the typical conditioned crawl space requirements.
 The good news is that you can determine a budget, extra preferences, and the contractor that you find.
 You could end up spending a thousand dollars or ten thousand dollars if you’re not careful about who you hire.

 Another possible source of expense for encapsulating your crawl space is its maintenance.
 Your crawl space is likely filled with piping wires running through it.
 You have to find a reliable electrician or plumber to take care of these aspects of your crawl space.
-Proper maintenance is needed if you want to balance the volume of conditioned crawl space return air with that of supply air, which is the reason why there is a balanced pressure between your crawl space and the entire house.
+Proper maintenance is needed if you want to balance the volume of conditioned crawl space return air, which is the reason why there is a balanced pressure between your crawl space and the entire house.